 ENERGY STAR for buildings and plants

 ENERGY STAR tools and resources help businesses identify cost-effective approaches to managing energy use in their buildings and plants—enabling the private sector to save energy, increase profits, and strengthen their competitiveness.
-From commercial properties such as hospitals, schools, and offices and tenant spaces, to industrial facilities such as cookie and cracker bakeries and integrated steel mills, thousands of businesses and organizations look to ENERGY STAR for guidance on strategic energy management.
+From commercial properties such as hospitals, schools, offices, and tenant spaces to industrial facilities such as cookie and cracker bakeries and integrated steel mills, thousands of businesses and organizations look to ENERGY STAR for guidance on strategic energy management.

-The program’s popular online tool, ENERGY STAR Portfolio Manager®, was used in 2020 to measure and track the energy, water, and/or waste and materials of more than 270,000 commercial properties, comprising more than 25 billion square feet of floorspace, across the nation.
+The program’s popular online tool, ENERGY STAR Portfolio Manager®, was used in 2021 to measure and track the energy, water, and/or waste and materials of more than 280,000 commercial properties, comprising nearly 27 billion square feet of floorspace, across the nation.
 For eligible buildings, the tool calculates a 1–100 ENERGY STAR score, which has become the industry standard for rating a facility’s energy performance.
 EPA’s ENERGY STAR tools for industrial plants include industry-specific Energy Performance Indicators (EPIs), which provide companies with the information they need to make smart investment decisions.
 ENERGY STAR Tenant Space is a new EPA recognition to reduce utility bills and greenhouse gas emissions in leased spaces.

 ENERGY STAR certified homes and apartments are at least 10% more energy efficient than those built to code and achieve a 20% improvement on average while providing homeowners and residents with better quality, performance, and comfort.
-More than three thousand builders, developers, and manufactured housing plants are ENERGY STAR partners, including all of the nation’s twenty largest home builders.
-Over 2.2 million ENERGY STAR certified homes have been built to date, including more than 120,000 in 2020 alone.
+Nearly three thousand builders, developers, and manufactured housing plants are ENERGY STAR partners, including all of the nation’s twenty largest home builders.
+Over 2.3 million ENERGY STAR certified homes have been built to date, including more than 120,000 in 2021 alone.
 EPA also provides trusted guidance and online tools to help homeowners make smart decisions about improving the energy efficiency of their existing homes.
-In addition, more than 70,000 homeowners retrofitted their homes through the Home Performance with ENERGY STAR program in 2020, for a total of nearly 950,000 to date.
 Learn more about ENERGY STAR for the residential sector.

 Utilities and local governments rely on ENERGY STAR

-Additionally, as of the end of 2020, 34 local governments, three states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies and/or building performance standards, creating uniformity for businesses and reducing transaction and implementation costs.
+Additionally, as of the end of 2021, 39 local governments, four states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies and/or building performance standards, creating uniformity for businesses and reducing transaction and implementation costs.

 ENERGY STAR, jobs, and the economy

 ENERGY STAR supports the transition to a clean energy economy by fostering jobs and economic development, greater competitiveness, and a healthy environment.
-ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses nearly 500 billion kilowatt-hours of electricity and avoid $39 billion in energy costs in 2019 alone.
-The ENERGY STAR Program leverages significant private investment – over the life of the program, every dollar EPA has spent on ENERGY STAR resulted in $250 invested by American businesses and households in energy efficient infrastructure and services.
+ENERGY STAR certified products, homes, buildings, and plants helped save Americans families and businesses more than 520 billion kilowatt-hours of electricity and avoid $42 billion in energy costs in 2020 alone.
+The ENERGY STAR Program leverages significant private investment – over the life of the program, every dollar EPA has spent on ENERGY STAR resulted in $230 invested by American businesses and households in energy efficient infrastructure and services.

-Additionally, according to the U.S. Energy and Employment Report, over 800,000 Americans are employed in manufacturing or installing ENERGY STAR certified appliances, including heating and cooling equipment -- roughly 35% of an estimated 2.4 million U.S. energy efficiency jobs in 2019.
+Additionally, according to the U.S. Energy and Employment Report, over 700,000 Americans are employed in manufacturing or installing ENERGY STAR certified products -- roughly 35% of an estimated 2.1 million U.S. energy efficiency jobs in 2020.
 Moreover, by increasing energy efficiency, ENERGY STAR is supporting U.S. energy security and helping improve the reliability of the electricity grid.

 ENERGY STAR and the environment

 ENERGY STAR is an important tool in fighting climate change, improving air quality, and protecting public health.
 By reducing emissions of greenhouse gases and other air pollutants, ENERGY STAR also provides states and local governments with more flexibility and reduced costs towards meeting their climate, air quality, and public health goals.
-In 2019 alone, ENERGY STAR and its partners helped Americans save nearly 500 billion kilowatt-hours of electricity and avoid $39 billion in energy costs.
-These savings resulted in associated emission reductions of nearly 390 million metric tons of greenhouse gases, roughly equivalent to 5% of U.S. total greenhouse gas emissions.
-These savings also led to reductions of 220,000 short tons of sulfur dioxide, 220,000 short tons of nitrogen oxides, and 27,000 short tons of fine particulate matter (PM2.5).
+In 2020 alone, ENERGY STAR and its partners helped Americans save more than 520 billion kilowatt-hours of electricity and avoid $42 billion in energy costs.
+These savings resulted in associated emission reductions of more than 400 million metric tons of greenhouse gases, roughly equivalent to more than five percent of U.S. total greenhouse gas emissions.
+These savings also led to reductions of 210,000 short tons of sulfur dioxide, 210,000 short tons of nitrogen oxides, and 20,000 short tons of fine particulate matter (PM2.5).
 The avoided air pollution due to ENERGY STAR was responsible for an estimated $7 – 17 billion in public health benefits in 2019 alone.
 Since 1992, ENERGY STAR has helped reduce 4 billion metric tons in greenhouse gas reductions.
-Over the lifetime of the program, for every dollar of EPA investment, 3 metrics tons of GHGs have been reduced.
+Over the lifetime of the program, for every dollar of EPA investment, 3 metric tons of GHGs have been reduced.

 ENERGY STAR and equity

-ENERGY STAR is also focused on increasing the energy efficiency of affordable homes across all sectors.
-Roughly 20% of ENERGY STAR builder partners work in the affordable housing space, including 550 Habitat for Humanity affiliates who have constructed more than 18,000 ENERGY STAR certified homes.
-ENERGY STAR also partners with 100 manufactured housing plants that have built more than 114,000 ENERGY STAR certified manufactured homes.
+ENERGY STAR is also focused on increasing the energy efficiency of newly constructed affordable homes.
+Roughly 25% of ENERGY STAR builder partners work in the affordable housing space, including 520 Habitat for Humanity affiliates who have constructed more than 19,000 ENERGY STAR certified homes.
+ENERGY STAR also partners with 85 manufactured housing plants that have built more than 140,000 ENERGY STAR certified manufactured homes.
 Within the multifamily sector, more than 75 percent of ENERGY STAR multifamily high-rise projects are identified as affordable housing.
-In addition, ENERGY STAR home certification is used as criteria by more than 30 state government housing finance programs that provide low-income housing tax credits.
+In addition, ENERGY STAR home certification is used as criteria by more than 20 state government housing finance programs that provide low-income housing tax credits.